bossanova808/MediaCopier/Readme.md

 ...where `mediacopier` is a directory containg the repo's contents.

+You may need to re-run this after adding/changing any CLI commands.

 Or (this has not been tested in a while...) - if you prefer to use traditional Python virtual environments, then `cd` into the project's root folder and create a new virtual environment, then install the MediaCopier project in editable form, like so: